somhi/jtframe/README.md

 JTFRAME is a framework for FPGA computing on the MiST and MiSTer platforms.
 JTFRAME is also a library of verilog modules, including simulation models and utilities to develop retro hardware on FPGA.

+All JT FPGA cores follow the JTFRAME methodology fully.
+Other developers either use most of it adapted to work in Ms Windows or just take individual files without using the JTFRAME design approach.
+Whatever you find useful is fine as long as you follow the GPLv3 license.

 You can show your appreciation through
 * Patreon: https://patreon.com/jotego
 * Paypal: https://paypal.me/topapate